-4.1 'Drugs' here are taken to mean those that are legal, such as alcohol, tobacco and solvents, over the counter and prescribed drugs, and illegal drugs such as cannabis, ecstasy, amphetamines, heroin, crack/cocaine, LSD, etc. 'Drugs' also include New Psychoactive Substances (NPS) often referred to as 'Legal Highs'.
+4.1 'Drugs' here are taken to mean those that are legal, such as alcohol, tobacco, Vapes/E-Cigarettes, and solvents, over the counter and prescribed drugs, and illegal drugs such as cannabis, ecstasy, amphetamines, heroin, crack/cocaine, LSD, etc. 'Drugs' also include New Psychoactive Substances (NPS) often referred to as 'Legal Highs'.

-5 The School's Stance on Drugs, Health and the Needs of Pupils
+5 The School's Stance on Drugs, Health, and the Needs of Pupils

-5.1 Possession: It is inappropriate and unacceptable for pupils to bring the above drugs into school, have them on their person, consume them before, during and after school and on the way to or from school, including on school visits, etc. Cognita has a strict no smoking policy (including no vaping) on school sites.
-The drugs/substances covered by this policy are not to be purchased, sold or otherwise exchanged during the school day or while pupils are on school visits.
+5.1 Possession: It is inappropriate and unacceptable for pupils to bring the above drugs into school, have them on their person, consume them before, during and after school and on the way to or from school, including on school visits, etc. Cognita has a strict no smoking policy (including no vaping/e-cigarettes) on school sites.
+The drugs/substances covered by this policy are not to be purchased, sold, or otherwise exchanged during the school day between pupils or while pupils are on school visits.

 5.2 Use: The school believes that the use of drugs in school, during the school day, while travelling to/from school or on school trips is inappropriate.
-Individual exceptions may be made for pupils who require prescription medicines, where appropriate and with the agreement of the Headteacher.
+Individual exceptions may be only made for pupils who require prescription medicines, where appropriate and with the agreement of the Executive Head in partnership with the child's parents.
+These arrangements will be recorded on the child's Medical Health Care Plan.